 5) Visit Dunollie Castle

-When you get to the end of the Esplanade it is just a little further to Dunollie Castle, the ancestral home of Clan MacDougall.
+From the end of the Esplanade it is just a little further to Dunollie Castle, the ancestral home of Clan MacDougall.
 The castle lies in ruins, but the exhibition at the 1745 House Museum tells the history of the MacDougall family and their castle.

 There is a little shop and a cafe on the grounds as well, and if you’re up for more walking, explore the woodland trails nearby.

-The castle is open to visitors from April to October. (£8)
+The castle is open to visitors from April to October.

 6) Walk up Pulpit Hill

 You could spend hours sitting on a bench at the top, watching the boat traffic of Oban harbour or the sun setting over Kerrera and Mull.
-You can find the detailed trail description here.

 7) Browse Local Artist Studios

-8) Visit the Ocean Explorer Centre
+9) Visit the Ocean Explorer Centre

 You might also like: 11 Educational & Science-Based Tourism Experiences in Scotland

-9) A Day Trip to Mull
+9) A Day Trip to the Isle of Mull

-10) A Boat Trip to Staffa, Iona and the Treshnish Isles.
+10) A Boat Trip to Staffa, Iona and the Treshnish Isles

 You might also like: Visiting the Isle of Staffa and Iona on a day tour